Just like other areas of life in Canada, its gastronomy is undoubtedly multicultural, mainly originating from France, England and Scotland.

 - “La poutine”: this is an indigenous fast-food dish from the Quebec region.
 It consists of chips spread with cheese and hot gravy.
 “La poutine” can be found in restaurants, at food stalls and in the main fast-food chains like McDonald’s and KFC.

-- Montreal bagels: traditional bread, similar to donut, but savoury.
+- Montreal bagels: traditional bread, similar to donut, but savory.
 Montreal bagels, in particular, have a sweeter taste.

 - Fiddleheads: this is a healthy dish made with fern leaves wrapped with chicken, potatoes and vegetables.
 It is the typical dish in New Innsbruck.